cristinaponcela/cristinaponcela.github.io/_posts/2025-05-11-Adding TikTok as a Destination via RTMP.md

 Then most of the work was validations: making sure `'tiktokRtmp'` was an accepted platform in all necessary schemas, and adding a regex for the server URL and stream key.
 I made sure to add a requisite to the server URL to have to include the string `.tiktok`, as "Custom" destinations are only for subscribed users, and I needed to avoid people abusing the new TikTok implementation to just stream to all destinations for free, as long as they put up with a TikTok-specific UI on StreamYard.

-I called the new interface `FakeViaRTMP`, as we use it for destinations we want to show as "separate" destination but in reality just use RTMP behind the scenes.
-Say we wanted to add another of these,say Telegram, we would now just need to declare Telegram to use the `FakeViaRTMP` interface, then add `'telegram'` in all the validations, and we would be done!
+I abstracted the implementation into a RTMP interface to present platform-specific UX while maintaining a shared backend.
+Say we wanted to add another of these, say Telegram, we would now just need to declare Telegram to use the interface, then add `'telegram'` in all the validations, and we would be done!

 ## Frontend Implementation